Liza, A-level student

-This year, Lisa made the decision to leave Russian school and to focus solely on her GCSEs and A-levels.
+Last year, Liza made the decision to leave Russian school and to focus solely on her A-levels.

 The programmes are very different in some subjects.
 For example, the British programme offers Business, which is very useful and many of my classmates love that.
 It’s easier to apply it to real life.
 In Russian school, there are more subjects and we try to study them in more depth, but they are very different.
 I compared Physics, Chemistry and Biology, and I loved the way that they’re represented in the British programme.
-I’ve never really studied science before; I always tried to sit at the last desk and write poetry.
-This year I started to love Science.
+I’ve never really studied science before; I always tried to sit on the last row and write poetry.
+Last year I started to love Science.
 I really loved Physics thanks to how our teacher presented the subject to us.
-Before Algorithm, I was bored by my Chemistry teacher, but this year I’m hoping to have passed the Chemistry exam.
+Before Algorithm, I was bored by my Chemistry teacher, but last year I successfully passed all of my Science exams!

 I really enjoy Algorithm; I love that it’s a small school and very friendly.
 I always feel confident and comfortable here.
 It’s not very strict, in terms of rules.
-Before, I was studying in a normal school with very strict rules and guidance on uniform.
+I used to study in a normal school with very strict rules and guidance on uniform.
 I love that we have a small kitchen here, because sometimes I don’t have the money and time to go and eat out, and I can warm up my own food in the microwave.

 I want to produce things – I don’t want to consume them.
 I want to do something that can inspire people.
 Maybe people can discover something within themselves, that they didn’t know they had inside.
 I am interested in art, media production, and I love the music industry.
 I think it’s good field for work and it’s developing very fast.
 I’d like to shoot music videos, and I’ve got some experience in that.
 My first experience was when I was 13, and I tried to shoot my own video.
 A lot of musicians use videos to tell their own story, and I wanted to shoot a video for poems which I had written.
 It’s not just reading something, it’s more of a performance.
 I also filmed a video for a friend’s band.
 I feel very impressed that I can just grab a camera and make something from nothing, how images from my head can become images that other people can see.
 I think the career of a film director is beautiful – you can create a vision from nothing – from your head – and millions of people can see it!